-In Chesapeake Bay, sea levels are rising more quickly than anywhere else in the eastern U.S. Relative sea-level rise in the Chesapeake measures 3.4 millimeters per year--twice the global average (1.7 mm/yr).
+In the Chesapeake Bay, sea levels are rising more quickly than anywhere else in the eastern U.S. Relative sea-level rise in the Chesapeake measures 3.4 millimeters per year--twice the global average (1.7 mm/yr).
 Wetlands are often able to combat this by raising themselves up, through soil accretion or the formation of peat.
-However, it's unclear how the other global change factors at work could jeopardize wetlands' ability to build elevation.
-In 2006, G-CREW launched its first study to measure elevation change as a response to both carbon dioxide and nitrogen.
+But it's unclear how the other global change factors at work could jeopardize wetlands' ability to build elevation.
+In 2006, GCREW launched its first study to measure elevation change as a response to both carbon dioxide and nitrogen.

 Though there is a great deal of interest in how rising CO2 and nitrogen impact ecosystems together, very few long-term field studies have manipulated both.
 These plots were established in 2005 to experimentally manipulate atmospheric CO2 and soil nitrogen.
 The greater size of plots allowed for sensitive measurement of soil surface elevation along with a keener focus on belowground processes.